Pepsi pushing people to "Live For Now"

 The campaign is the biggest evidence to date of a renewed focus on marketing at PepsiCo, which has faced pressure from Wall Street to improve North American beverage sales.
 The company is spending an additional $500 million to $600 million this year on marketing a dozen of its brands, starting with its flagship cola.

-"PepsiCo is two letters away from Pepsi," said Brad Jakeman, president of the company's Global Enjoyment Brands and chief creative officer of PepsiCo Global Beverages Group.
+"PepsiCo is two letters away from Pepsi," said Brad Jakeman, chief creative officer of PepsiCo Beverages Americas.
 "It needed attention first ...
 It's the 800-pound gorilla in the room."

 Jakeman, who hails from Australia, joined PepsiCo last year from video game maker Activision Blizzard Inc, where he was chief marketing officer.
 He said he has wanted to work on the Pepsi brand for the past two decades.